lidofinance/lido-dao/docs/node-operator-manual.md

 This document is intended for those who wish to participate in the Lido protocol as Node Operators—entities who run Beacon validator nodes on behalf of the protocol and receive fee in return.
 It consists of two sections: [General overview](#general-overview) and [Operations HOWTO](#operations-howto).
-If you came here for the technical details of interacting with the protocol, skip to the latter.
+If you’re here for the technical details of interacting with the protocol, feel free to skip to the latter.

 ## General overview

 Node Operators manage a secure and stable infrastructure for running Beacon validator clients for the benefit of the protocol.
-They are professional staking providers who can ensure the safety of funds belonging to the protocol users and correctness of validator operations.
+They’re professional staking providers who can ensure the safety of funds belonging to the protocol users and correctness of validator operations.

 The general flow is the following: